ReduceData-Opensource/Twitter-Gnip-Stream/README.md

 3) Pie chart -- Anyalysis on the Platform where the Tweets Came from
 4) Geo Chart -- Geo mapping based on the origin of the tweets.

-Connecting to gnipstream uses the source code available at: https://github.com/gnip/support/tree/master/Premium%20Stream%20Connection/Java
+Connecting to Gnipstream uses the source code available at: https://github.com/gnip/support/tree/master/Premium%20Stream%20Connection/Java

-Note:  Server and Parser are in the early versions, subsequently gnip might forcefully disconnect the stream if the bandwidth fails to meet the flow in of large payloads.
+Note:  Server and Parser are in the early versions, subsequently Gnip might forcefully disconnect the stream if the bandwidth fails to meet the flow-in of large payloads.